haydenfseager/self-playing-uke/README.md

 # 🎸 Self-Playing-Uke
-This is a Python project that allowed me to **automatically play a ukulele** by using the Python library mido
+This is a Python project that allowed me to **automatically play a ukulele** by using the Python library [Mido](https://mido.readthedocs.io/en/latest/)

 *Note:* This is merely the code for the project.
 This took months to manufacture a mechanical working product to accompany it.

 ## ✔️ Project Components
 * [Python](https://www.python.org/doc/essays/blurb/)
+*
 * [Design Drawings](https://github.com/key50/Senior-Project)

 ## 📜 Project Description: